jtsiomb/3dxdisp/README.md

 The only dependency is libudev (required by the GNU/Linux implementation of HIDAPI).
 After you have install libudev, just type make to build the library, and then change into example/ and type make to build the example program.

+To be able to run the example program, or your own 3dxdisp programs, as an unpriviledged user, the space pilot hidraw device must have the appropriate permissions.
+The best way to do that, is to add a new file `3dxdisp.rules` to `/etc/udev/rules.d/` with the following contents:

+    KERNEL=="hidraw[0-9]*", ATTRS{idVendor}=="046d", ATTRS{idProduct}=="c625", MODE="0666"